 Additonally, codec-enabled applications, like our own FastPictureViewer Professional, are also able to display Photoshop files with good fidelity using the new codec.

-Nikon apparently missed the 64-bit computing world, in particular their excellent USB slide scanners (LS-40, LS-50 and LS-5000 ED) are totally unsupported under Windows 7 64-bit, same goes for 64-bit Windows Vista.
-Fortunately, and thanks to Microsoft, all recent editions of Windows, including 64-bit ones, contains a generic USB scanner driver.
-All it takes is a little persuasion to make it recognize Nikon USB slide scanners and, from there, Nikon own software, namely (the 32-bit) Nikon Scan 4.03, will happily talk to your beloved piece of gear... interested?
+Nikon apparently missed the 64-bit computing world, in particular their excellent USB slide scanners (LS-40, LS-50 and LS-5000 ED) are totally unsupported under Windows 8.x 64-bit, Windows 7 64-bit, and 64-bit Windows Vista.
+Fortunately, thanks to Microsoft, all recent editions of Windows, including 64-bit ones, contains a generic USB scanner driver.
+All it takes is a little persuasion to make it recognize Nikon USB slide scanners and, from there, Nikon own software - namely the 32-bit Nikon Scan 4.03 - will happily talk to your beloved piece of gear...
+Interested?
 Read on...

 Next, download the last version of Nikon Scan (4.03 at the time of this writing) from the Nikon website, then proceed as follow:

 Plug the scanner in a free USB port, turn it on and let Windows try, and fail, to find a driver for it, then...

 1) Open the Device Manager (the quickest way is to click the Start button on Windows' taskbar, type Device Manager in the search box, the start menu should soon display the needed entry, click to open).
 Windows 8.x users can simply type Device Manager on the start screen, then look under Settings.

 2) In the Device Manager window, locate the LS-5000 ED scanner (or LS-40 / LS-50) under Other Devices, then right-click the scanner's name and click Update Driver Software...

 3) Click Browse my computer for driver software

 4) Type the name of the folder where you have unzipped the driver files (or use the Browse... button to navigate to that folder) and click the Next button.